Each cap. contains 500 mg of Shilajit & Over 70% Fulvic Acid

 Best before 2 years |

 Indeed, Shilajit does not expire, and you can exceed the period.
 However, the effect of the expired product is not direct.
 Rather, the harm will be comprehended if used for a long time.
-A well-known fact is prolonged use of an expired product will harm your health in one way or the other.
+A well-known fact is that prolonged use of an expired product will harm your health in one way or another.

 The two disadvantages of using the product beyond the expected time limit are as follows;